olivierfriard/boris_docs/index.rst

 Click **Observations** > **Export events** > **for analysis with JWatcher** to export the coded events.

 BORIS will ask for selecting a directory.
-Afeter the selection 3 files will be created with the following extensions: .dat, .faf, .fmt.
+After this for each selected observation and subject 3 files will be created with the following
+extensions: .dat, .faf, .fmt.